chuvanan/idmcapi/README.md

 * `get_countries`: Returns an array of countries in the database

-* `get_country_overview`: Returns a country displacement information and includes population and refugee numbers
+* `get_overview`: Returns a country displacement information and includes population and refugee numbers

 * `get_confict_data`: Returns all available conflict displacement data